 A Template with Calendar Pages

 To begin the process, download the 2014 Word Calendar Template for MagCloud for MagCloud and save it in a place you can easily locate. (*)

 A MagCloud Account

 If you want to have this printed professionally, where I have my work printed, you need to create an account at MagCloud.
-(Full disclosure: Using this link will identify me as the referer to MagCloud for referral credit, thank you for using the link.)
+(Full disclosure: Using this link will identify me as the referrer to MagCloud for a referral credit, thank you for using the link.)
 Starting an account there is free, and the print quality is excellent.
 Optionally, you can even put your work up for sale at a price you set.
-You can take a peek at my collection at MagCloud if you like.
+You can peek at my collection at MagCloud if you like.

 A Selection of Your Photographs